 High-quality Vegan chocolate matters too!

-PASCHA Dark Chocolate Baking Chips or Lily’s Dark Chocolate Chips are perfect for my bittersweet chocolate fans out there.
-If you do not like chocolate that isn’t quite as bitter and intense, go for semi-sweet over milk chocolate for these cookies.
-Last but not least, if you want cookies with those pools of chocolate on top, definitely buy Chocolate Baking Wafers/ Melting chocolate to put on the top of your cookies before baking.
+Last but not least, if you want cookies with those pools of chocolate on top, definitely buy chocolate baking wafers/ melting chocolate to put on the top of your cookies before baking the vegan brookies.

 The truth is, I went into this recipe with a totally different concept in mind.
 I was dead set on making overly sugared crinkle cookies AND espresso brownies as two recipes for this holiday season.
 Somehow, my experiments led me to these fudgy Vegan Salted Espresso Brookies that fall somewhere between both of my original recipe ideas.
 And you know what?
 I’m totally happy it did!